©2001-2016 Nick Anthony Fiorenza, All Rights Reserved

 Mythological Vesta is the revered goddess of the Vestal Virgins, is daughter of Rhea and Saturn, the eldest sister of Jupiter, and is keeper of the sacred fire on Mt.
 Olympusmeaning keeper of the eternal flame (truth) of the soul.
 Fire, the element of Vesta, is purifying for the soulserving to enlighten.
 Vesta and the Vestal Virgins were highly valued and trusted for speaking the truth.
 They kept and protected all important documents and records.
 Vesta is also the Roman goddess of the hearth, home and familyall quite fitting to Vesta's discovery conjoining Super Galactic Center.

 • Vesta Highlights by "Dawn" NASA/JPLCaltech/

 DAWN: intimate exploration of the asteroid Vesta.
 2011 will be the year when we gain a deeper understanding of Vestaasteroid of focus, dedication and commitmentthanks to NASA's DAWN.
 This brings a signifcant astrological emphasis to Vesta, and her role in our lives.
-DAWN, launched in September 2007, will enter orbit around Vesta in late July 2011 bringing us breathtaking images of Vesta.
+DAWN, launched in September 2007 and entered the orbit around Vesta in late July 2011 bringing us breathtaking images of Vesta.
 Previous missions have shown us a handful of asteroids, but none as large as this hulking relic of the early solar system.
 Measuring 350 miles across and containing almost 10% of the mass of the entire asteroid belt, Vesta is a world unto itself.
-Dawn will investigate two of the largest proto-planets in the main asteroid belt; Vesta in 2011 and Ceres in 2015.
+Dawn investigates two of the largest proto-planets in the main asteroid belt; Vesta in 2011 and Ceres in 2015.
 (NASA)